SashaPatsel/coding-drills/breakouts/ruby/06-Stu_Classes/README.md

 7. Require definitions.rb

 8. Use every method from both classes you defined in definitions.rb.
-Make sure each method works as expected.ß
+Make sure each method works as expected.

 9. Only attempt this if you have completed the above steps.